zengineering/zengineering.github.io/_posts/2018-06-04-the-office-dialogue.md

 ## Lines per episode
 ![lines_per_episode_seasonal](/images/the-office-lines-per-episode-seasonal.png)
-Breaking it down a bit, here we have the number of lines per episode across all seasons (i.e. the sum of all season averages).
+Breaking it down a bit, here we have the number of lines per episode across all seasons (i.e. the sum of each season's average lines-per-episode).
 Again, the core group of Michael, Dwight, Jim, Pam, and Andy lead the pack.
 Of note are Holly, Jan, David Wallace, and Deangelo, who are in fewer episodes but have more to say when they are present.